walmartlabs/zECS/Installation.md

 of the CICS regions.

 #### Define a ZECS instance
 1. Define an instance of ZECS.
-In the JCL library, the DEFZC@@ member provides the JCL to define one instance of ZECS.
+In the JCL library, the DEFZC## member provides the JCL to define one instance of ZECS.
 While some parts of the job are customized, some parameters are left untouched so the process on installing a ZECS instance is repeatable.
 Keep in mind, you will want some method of keeping track of your clients and which instance of ZECS you have created for them.
 Recording the path as well is a good idea.
-Edit DEFZC@@ in the JCL library and customize the following fields.
+Edit DEFZC## in the JCL library and customize the following fields.
     1. **@appname@** is the application name using this instance of ZECS.
 It is the fourth node of the path.
     1. **@environment@** is eight character environment name such as DEV, QA, PROD discussed during planning.
 This